IBM-Bluemix-Docs/mass-data-migration/connect-share-smb.md

 # Connecting to the SMB share
 {: #connect-smb-share}

-To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Server Message Block (SMB) file transfer protocol on your Microsoft Windows machine.
+To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Server Message Block (SMB) protocol.

 Before you connect to the share: